pzerger/kubernetes-and-minikube/minikube_install_config_ubuntu.md

 download the Minikube .iso, setup the VM, and establish the profile directory at "c:\users\your username\.minikube"

 `minikube start --vm-driver virtualbox  --v=7 --alsologtostderr`

+# Step 5: Make sure addons are enabled
+Sometimes the Heapster addon (which includes Grafana) is not enabled by default, and you will need this.

+First, list the available addons.
+`minikube addons list`

+If heapster(includes grafana & influx) and metrics-server show as disabled, enable them as follows:
+More on metrics-server and metrics API at https://github.com/kubernetes-incubator/metrics-server/

+`minikube addons enable heapster`

+`minikube addons enable metrics-server`

+View the pods you just created.

+# Step 6: Verify the dashboards are available
+Open the kubernetes dashboard, simply type the command below and it will open in your default browser.

+`Minikube dashboard`

+Open the grafana dashboard, simply type the command below and it will open in your default browser.

+`Minikube addons open heapster `

+# Step 7: Test with hello-minikube
+If all the above are successful, proceed to [**hello-minikube workload**](./minikube_run_helloworld_workload.md) and attempt to run your first workload.